jamshaidsohail5/nlp/README.md

 ## Fuzzy Matcher

 Hybrid fuzzy matcher based on Jaccard algorithm with modifications.

-By default, as similarity function Levenshtein is used.
+By default, Levenshtein is used as similarity function.

 Modifications: